GST Registration: Requirements and Procedure in Singapore

 - Exempt supplies of financial services (e.g. provision of loans).

-Those who opt for voluntary GST registration must complete 2 e-learning courses and pass a quiz.
+Those who opt for voluntary GST registration must complete the “Overview of GST” e-learning course and pass a quiz.
 You will not be required to take the courses and quiz if:

 - You have experience managing other GST-registered businesses;